 Cooking in Italy

-We visited Amy La Via's cooking school on our stopover in Lake Como, Italy.
+Australian Country visited the incredible Amy La Via's cooking school whilst on our quick stopover in the ever so stunning Lake Como, Italy.

 Amy La Via is a natural born host.
 The Chicago native lives with her Italian banker husband and their teenaged boys in an elegant apartment in the Italian lakeside city of Como.
 She shares her gorgeous home and passion for fine food by welcoming guests to her kitchen for hands-on cooking classes.
 She’s enlisted the help of her friend, chef Alessandro, who runs a baita, or hikers’ albergo in the mountains behind Como and he good naturedly guides students through the intricacies of making gnocchi, lasagna, ravioli, risotto, tiramisu or whatever else the pair feel like making for lunch on the day.